UBS AG FI Enhanced Global High Yield ETN (NYSEARCA:FIHD) Trading Up 3%

 The company’s 50 day moving average price is $153.95 and its 200 day moving average price is $140.24.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+TCI Wealth Advisors Inc. bought a new stake in shares of UBS AG FI Enhanced Global High Yield ETN during the 2nd quarter worth $36,000.
 Royal Bank of Canada boosted its holdings in shares of UBS AG FI Enhanced Global High Yield ETN by 57.1% during the 1st quarter.
 Royal Bank of Canada now owns 278 shares of the company’s stock worth $32,000 after buying an additional 101 shares during the period.
-TCI Wealth Advisors Inc. bought a new stake in shares of UBS AG FI Enhanced Global High Yield ETN during the 2nd quarter worth $36,000.
 Advisor Group Holdings Inc. bought a new stake in shares of UBS AG FI Enhanced Global High Yield ETN during the 1st quarter worth $71,000.
-Finally, Jane Street Group LLC bought a new stake in shares of UBS AG FI Enhanced Global High Yield ETN during the 1st quarter worth $744,000.
+Finally, Jane Street Group LLC bought a new position in shares of UBS AG FI Enhanced Global High Yield ETN during the 1st quarter worth about $744,000.

 Featured Article: How to interpret the current ratio